gpgreen/marinepi-provisioning/README.md

 1. Clone this git repository on your local computer (if you haven't already done so)
     - 'git clone https://github.com/tkurki/marinepi-provisioning.git '
     - 'cd marinepi-provisioning'
-1. Run either `./firstrun.sh` (uses hostname `raspberrypi.local`) or `./firstrun.sh <ip-of-your-raspi>` ([find out the IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)) to copy over your [ssh key](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) & do the initial setup (change password for user `pi`, copy the ssh key, expand the filesystem)
+1. Run either `./firstrun.sh <user>, <hostname or raspberrypi.local>, optionally <ssh-pub-key-file>`) or `./firstrun.sh <user> <ip-of-your-raspi>, optionally <ssh-pub-key-file>` ([find out the IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)) to copy over your [ssh key](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) & do the initial setup (copy the ssh key, expand the filesystem)
     - note: MacOS users might see an error because 'sshpass' is not installed by default.
 See [answer in this thread](https://stackoverflow.com/questions/32255660/how-to-install-sshpass-on-mac) on how to install sshpass (first install XCode and than the XCode command line utilities)
-1. When it asks you for SSH password type in `raspberry` (default password for `pi` user) and hit return.
+1. When it asks you for SSH password type in the password entered during initial configuration of pios.
+This will be the default user also setup on the initial configuration and hit return.
 1. When asked for a new password what you enter will be the new password for the `pi` user on the device.
     - note: characters like '@' seem to crash the process, try others characters if the process fails.
 1. Edit configuration in `example-boat.yml` to match your environment and fill in your hotspot details